 Just the possibility that groundhogs might cause problems one day is used as an excuse to "control" them, but people and groundhogs can coexist for years without conflict.
 If you have a groundhog burrow on your property and don't have any conflicts with its occupants, let it be.
 But if they’re eating more than their fair share of your crops or causing damage to your property, here’s how to handle them with kindness.

 No matter how big or small your outdoor space, you can create a haven for local wildlife.
 By providing basic needs like water, food and shelter, you can make a difference in your own backyard.

-The best way to get rid of groundhogs is to “evict” them (get rid of them) and then “exclude” them (prevent them from coming back.)
+Where groundhog burrows are deemed to be problems, the best course of action is to “evict” the groundhogs (get rid of them) and then “exclude” them (prevent them from coming back).
 The best time to evict groundhogs from burrows is from mid- to late summer or between early July and late September in most areas.
 Breeding female groundhogs have dependent young in their burrows from late winter until spring or early summer, and evicting them during this time can be inhumane.
 Moms will resist abandoning young, even under great duress.
 But if you wait too late in the year when groundhogs put on weight and secure a suitable location to hibernate, they may not survive the winter.

 Before closing a burrow, first test for activity: Loosely plug all the burrow entrances (there may be several) with grass clippings or newspaper and monitor activity.
 If the material has not been disturbed after three to five days in clear summer weather, you can assume the burrow is unoccupied.

 If the burrow system is occupied, harass the residents: